Monday, March 24, 2025

 The appeal route from any final order or judgment entered by a Magistrate Judge is directly to the United States Court of Appeals for the Ninth Circuit.
 See 28 U.S.C. § 636(c)(3) and Fed.
 R. Civ.
 P. 73(c).

-Parties should consider whether to consent to jurisdiction by a U.S. Magistrate Judge when preparing to file a case.
-The following sections address how to file consent.
+Parties should consider whether to consent to jurisdiction by a Magistrate Judge when preparing to file a case.
+The following sections address how consent is documented.

 Consent in Social Security Cases